unum-cloud/usearch/CONTRIBUTING.md

 cibuildwheel --platform windows                 # works only on Windows
 ```

-You may need root previligies for multi-architecture builds:
+You may need root privileges for multi-architecture builds:

 ```sh
 sudo $(which cibuildwheel) --platform linux